StanfordSNR/guardian-agent/protocol.md

    forwarding packets between the server and the agent by processing the two types of messages above.

-## Restricted SSH Connection
+### SSH Message Forwarding
-Once a successfull SSH connection has been established between the agent and the server, the agent provides the client with a **restricted SSH Connection** to the server, by providing restricted forwarding of messages from the SSH Protocol.
-The client can request the agent to forward a SSH Connection Protocol Message to the server by encapsulating it in the following message, which is sent to the agent:
+Once a successfull SSH connection has been established between the agent and the server, the agent provides the client with a **restricted delegated SSH connection** to the server, by providing restricted forwarding of messages from the SSH Protocol.
+The client can request the agent to forward a SSH message to the server by encapsulating it in the following message and sending it to the agent:
 ```c
     byte                    SSH_AGENTC_EXTENSION
     string                  "delegated-message-to-server@cs.stanford.edu"